Break Down Your Topic into Concepts

 "What were the most significant characteristics (people, events, science and technology, music, sports, fashion, entertainment, politics) of the 1960's?"

-When searching for articles on this topic in a database or search engine, simply use the terms:
+When searching for articles on this topic in a database, simply use the terms:

 Brainstorm for Synonyms Related to Your Concepts